-CRPO members are permitted to name their practice, whether they operate as a partnership or a professional corporation, or they are self-employed.
+CRPO registrants are permitted to name their practice, whether they operate as a partnership or a professional corporation, or they are self-employed.
 In all cases, the name will need to comply with CRPO’s Standard 6.2: Advertising and Representing Yourself and Your Services, as well as general Ontario law regarding business names.

-On official documents, e.g. invoices, and when identifying themself to a client, a member must use their name as set out in the College’s Public Register, in addition to any business name.
+On official documents, e.g. invoices, and when identifying themself to a client, a registrant must use their name as set out in the College’s Public Register, in addition to any business name.
 The practice name may appear alone in other settings such as on signage and various marketing materials.

 Please see more information below about naming a professional corporation.